Postgraduate research funding opportunities

 • continuing PhD students

-• supervisor-led projects are not eligible.
+• supervisor-led projects are not eligible

 Only student-led proposals will be considered.

-Step 2: submit a scholarship application
+Step 2 - submit a scholarship application

-You will find guidance on the following University page:
+You will find guidance on the following University page: Applying for a scholarship as a Postgraduate Applicant

 Application statement: